lisaoude/browser-technologies-2021/README.md

 npm install progressive-enhancement
 ```

 If only it were that easy..
-I'm sure many developers would love for this to be an installable package, but for now we have to actually use our own brains to figure it out :brain::wrench:.
-It hurts..
+I'm sure many developers would love for this to be an installable package, but for now we have to actually use our own brains to figure it out.
+:brain::wrench:.
+It hurts.

 </br>